Dangoo/spacing-api-spec/README.md

 Coming from a more component based approach of composing interfaces, the components come with a high level API for a variety of purposes, sometimes called "props" or "attributes".
-It is up to the librarys author to choose the level of their exposure.
+It is up to the author of the library to choose the level of their exposure.
 But it seems reasonable not to expose the whole CSS styling API in order to prevent abuse or unexpected behavior.
 This said you may want to offer some kind of high level API in the shape a of configuration